junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 516
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 516

-That the bill from the Senate (S. 516) entitled “An Act to plan for and coordinate efforts to integrate advanced air mobility aircraft into the national airspace system, and for other purposes.”, do pass with the following
+> To plan for and coordinate efforts to integrate advanced air mobility aircraft into the national airspace system, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title